D.D Dumbo

-D.D Dumbo was the solo project of the Australian, Castlemaine-based musician, Oliver Hugh Perry, who began the project in 2013 with the release of his self-titled debut EP Tropical Oceans, released by The Blue Rider in 2013 and later re-released by 4AD in 2014.
-The EP received positive reviews and from here, Perry was invited to attend South by Southwest in the same year, where he was signed by 4AD.
-Perry also supported Warpaint, Tune-Yards, St. Vincent, Jungle and Iron & Wine in 2013.
+D.D Dumbo was the solo project of the Australian singer-songwriter Oliver Hugh Perry.
+The project began in Castlemaine in 2013, with the release of his debut EP Tropical Oceans occurring later that year via The Blue Rider.
+Perry supported the likes of Warpaint, tUnE-yArDs, St. Vincent, Jungle and Iron & Wine in Australia throughout 2013.
+He was then invited to attend South by Southwest in Austin, Texas, where he was signed by 4AD who re-released Tropical Oceans in 2014.

 In 2014, D.D Dumbo played his first shows in the UK and the US, supporting both Daughter and Tame Impala.
-He also played at Splendour in the Grass in July as well as Pitchfork Paris Festival.
+He also played at Splendour in the Grass that July, as well as Pitchfork Festival in Paris.
 His debut album Utopia Defeated was recorded over the winter of 2015 and released on 7 October 2016 by Liberation in Australia and New Zealand and 4AD in the rest of the world.
 The album was released to positive reviews from FasterLouder, Rolling Stone Australia, and AllMusic.
-In November 2016, D.D Dumbo was nominated for the J Award for Best Music Video and Best Australian Album and won Best Australian Album.
+In November 2016, D.D Dumbo was nominated for two J Award, for Best Music Video and Best Australian Album, winning the latter.

 In February 2017, D.D Dumbo performed at St Jerome's Laneway Festival, as well as winning Song of the Year at the APRA Music Awards of 2017 for "Satan".
 He was also nominated for four awards in the 2017 ARIA Awards, including Best Adult Contemporary Album, Best Male Artist, Engineer of the Year and Producer Of The Year.
+Perry's final shows as D.D Dumbo to date took place at the 2018 Laneway Festival.
+Following the cancellation of his appearance at that year's Yours & Owls Festival, Perry effectively went off-grid and did not share any new updates or music for eight years.

+In May 2026, Perry reactivated the D.D Dumbo Instagram account, sharing a post of warped archival footage using a quote from John Sanbonmatsu as its caption that was set to an unreleased ambient instrumental piece.